The climate of Tibet:

 People with the following diseases can not travel to Tibet:

-- People with bad cold, upper respiratory tract infections, and body temperature above 38F or below 38F while the whole body and the respiratory system have obvious symptoms, are not recommended to travel to Tibet until they’re OK.
+- People with a bad cold, upper respiratory tract infections, and body temperature above 38F or below 38F while the whole body and the respiratory system have obvious symptoms are not recommended to travel to Tibet until they’re OK.

-- People who were diagnosed to have high altitude pulmonary edema, high altitude cerebral edema, high-altitude hypertension with obvious increase of blood pressure, high altitude heart diseases and high altitude polycythemia.
+- People diagnosed with high altitude pulmonary edema, high altitude cerebral edema, high-altitude hypertension with a noticeable increase of blood pressure, high altitude heart diseases, and high altitude polycythemia.

 If you are not sure about your body condition, you may have a physical examination.
 But you are not supposed to do more exercise before going to Tibet, for exercising will give more burdens to your heart and you’ll need more oxygen, which may easily cause high altitude sickness.